tiernano/www.geekphotographer.com/_posts/2011-10-05-how-to-teather-your-camera-to-your-ipad-without-jailbreaking.md

   - f-stoppers
   - iPad
 ---
-A while back, F-Stoppers posted a video showing you [how to Teather your Camera to your iPad][1], but it required a JailBreak of the iPad&#8230; Something i wanted to try but never got around to&#8230; Well, they have just released a new video which shows you [how to do it without Jail Breaking the iPad][2], thanks to a new Firmware update for the [Eye-Fi][3].
+A while back, F-Stoppers posted a video showing you [how to Teather your Camera to your iPad][1], but it required a JailBreak of the iPad.
+Something i wanted to try but never got around to.
+Well, they have just released a new video which shows you [how to do it without Jail Breaking the iPad][2], thanks to a new Firmware update for the [Eye-Fi][3].

  [1]: http://fstoppers.com/ipad
  [2]: fstoppers.com/how-to-tether-your-camera-to-an-ipad-without-jailbreaking